 Program Example – Faster PLC Program

 Let’s take a look at a program sample using the Do-more Designer Software.
 We will set up the sequence similar to the animation above but expand the program.

-Just like above we will set up the pointer at V0 and the output at V100 memory locations.
+Just like above, we will set up the pointer at V0 and the output at V100 memory locations.
 V1 to V37 will hold our output data sequence.
-This is outputs that we want to set on each event and/or time frame.
+These are outputs that we want to set on each event and/or time frame.
 You can see some of the registers and the corresponding values.
 These are set as a hexadecimal value.
 The following link will provide a review of the numbering systems in the PLC.
 (WHAT EVERYBODY OUGHT TO KNOW ABOUT PLC (PROGRAMMABLE LOGIC CONTROLLER) NUMBERING SYSTEMS)

 This is the logic to set up the move instruction.
 The source is V[V0] which means the pointer is V0 in this memory area.
 The destination will be V100.